veryalien/mycobit/README.md

 Pressing button B will move to the next nibble, it will be highlighted with the cursor.
 Hold down button B and it will move through the mycobit memory.
-Note: You cannot move backwards in memory, we've only got buttons A, B and reset!
+Note: You cannot move backwards in memory, you've only got buttons A, B and reset!
 If you go too far in the memory you'll need to save your current program and then reset to get back to the start of memory.
 Don't worry it's not difficult, see below.
 You'll get used to it.

 As the cursor moves through the memory you'll see some leds light up on the left and bottom of the display.
 These indicate the byte address in mycobit memory.
-The left column indicates the byte we are editing.
+The left column indicates the byte you are editing.
 The display shows two bytes, split into four nibbles.
 So two of the nibbles have the same byte address.
-The bottom row indicates which page we are editing. mycobit memory is split into 16 bytes in 16 pages.
-Address space of 256 bytes, Think of all the possibilities!
+The bottom row indicates which page you are editing. mycobit memory is split into 16 bytes in 16 pages.
+Address space of 256 bytes, think of all the possibilities!

 The overall editor display looks like this: